Watch our biggest AI launch event

 Get StartedLogin

-To get the most our of this tutorial, you should have the following:
+To get the most out of this tutorial, you should have the following:

 For more details on child-related options when working with child components, visit the canHaveChildren, childRequirements, and defaultChildren sections of the registerComponent() documentation.

-Tip: Builder's Gen 2 SDKs don't requirewithChildren().
+When adding children, Builder's Gen 1 SDKs use withChildren(), while the Gen 2 SDKs require <Blocks>.
 For more information on the SDKs, visit SDK Comparision.

 For Gen 1 or Gen 2, now your component should show up in the Visual Editor with no further configuration in the code.